daisuke1227/DaiSign-API/README.md

       ```bash
       npm install
       ```
+      6. rename .env and put all your configuration in there

-      6. Your all done yay! now run it
+      7. Your all done yay! now run it
          ```bash
          node app.js
          ```